 Historic Hotels Worldwide collection of resorts offers golfers and tourists a unique group of hotel destinations.
 These hotels are also the sites with the world’s most historic golf courses in countries like Canada, Ireland, Scotland, France, Norway, and South Africa.

-Four historic hotels featured in the 2022 Top 12 Historic Hotels Worldwide Most Historic Golf Courses list have golf courses designed by Stanley Thompson, who is considered a “founding father” of modern American golf.
+Four historic hotels featured in the 2022 Top 12 Historic Hotels Worldwide Most Historic Golf Courses list have golf courses designed by Stanley Thompson.
+He is considered a “founding father” of modern American golf.
 Arnold Palmer, Gary Player, and Peter Nordwall are also represented.

 “A personal dream is to play golf on courses where the game was first created and on courses where champions have played and won,” said Lawrence Horwitz, Executive Vice President of Historic Hotels of America and Historic Hotels Worldwide.

 The Top 12 Most Historic Golf Courses in The World

 Each course has earned its reputation for its beautiful landscapes and views and for the many famous people who have played them: world leaders, golf champions, artists, and celebrities.
 Today, travelers worldwide can make their history as they stay and play where champions have played.

 So what are you waiting for?
 Book a bucket list trip to one of these iconic hotels and play the golf course of your dreams!